Request for Information Gulf Barge Recompete

 Additional Notes

 USTRANSCOM encourages responses from businesses of all sizes and socioeconomic categories.
-Proprietary information should be marked appropriately.
-The government will not be responsible for any costs incurred in responding to this RFI.
-An RFI Worksheet and a DRAFT Performance Work Statement are attached to the original notice.
+Proprietary information should be marked.
+An RFI Worksheet and a DRAFT Performance Work Statement are attached to the original RFI.
+Questions and Answers were posted on April 27, 2026.